-Tufts has a long-standing, demonstrated commitment to global relations and international research to address global problems.
-More than 60% of faculty members responding to a recent faculty survey indicated they had engaged in scholarly activities focusing on countries other than the United States over the past three years.
+Tufts has a long-standing commitment to global relations and international research to address global problems.
+More than 60% of faculty members responding to a recent survey indicated they had engaged in international scholarly activities.

 The Refugees in Towns project supports towns and urban neighborhoods in becoming immigrant- and refugee-friendly spaces that take full advantage of the benefits brought by refugees while finding ways to manage the inevitable challenges of immigrant integration.